Requirements

 /etc/cloud/cloud.cfg.d/99-DataSourceVMwareGuestInfo.cfg:datasource: VMware: vmware_cust_file_max_wait: 10 -

-Before creating the VM template, reset identifiers and the
+Before creating the VM template, reset the

-cloud-initstate:truncate -s 0 /etc/machine-id rm /var/lib/dbus/machine-id ln -s /etc/machine-id /var/lib/dbus/machine-id -
+cloud-initidentifiers and state using the following commands:truncate -s 0 /etc/machine-id && rm /var/lib/dbus/machine-id && ln -s /etc/machine-id /var/lib/dbus/machine-id -

 Clear